uas-at-ucla/suas-2019/README.md

-# UCLA UAS 2018: Drone Code
+# UCLA UAS 2018 Source Code
 Code used on our drone competing in the AUVSI SUAS competition.

 ### What is contained in the repository: